djr52/NetCoreWebAPISubmission/module_3/README.md

 * [JSON Explained with Detailed References](https://www.w3schools.com/js/js_json_intro.asp)

 ## Hands-On
-Create an Openm API Design Document using the Swagger Editor for Open API 3.0.
+Create an Openm API Design Document using the [Swagger Editor - Click To Use](http://editor.swagger.io/) for Open API 3.0.
 This spec will describe the REST API functionality that you need to expose your school database design as a REST API.
 Include HTTP request methods and response codes.
 You also need to create a definition of HTTP response codes for errors such as 404 Not Found and other common response codes that are sent when something goes wrong.
 #### Please upload the API design document that you create to the learning management system.